-So, you’ve overstretched your funds a little too far, making a risky play to build houses on a color set that you own, and it’s backfired – you’ve landed on another player’s property and you’ve got a rent bill you can’t quite cover.
+So, you’ve overstretched your funds a little too far, making a risky play to build houses on a color set that you own, and it’s backfired with a rent bill you can’t quite cover.

-Or maybe it’s not quite that bad – you’ve got houses spread across a couple of property sets, and you want to downgrade one to free up funds to upgrade the other.
+Or maybe you’ve got houses spread across a couple of property sets, and you want to downgrade one to free up funds to upgrade the other.